tc39/notes/es7/2015-11/nov-18.md

 BT: If not, maybe we can leave it under specified?

-YK: I feel MM should care we shouldn’t under specify
+YK: I feel MM should care we shouldn't under specify

 MM: we should have deterministic specs, remember our target audience is many web programmers for many websites.
 Reproducible behavior is important for this environment